-France is full of significant spots, but Brittany and Normandy are different.
-You know the history, but biking the coastline and standing among bunkers and gun posts at Omaha Beach and Pointe du Hoc make everything you've heard real.
-They're places full of stories and emotions.
+France is full of historic spots, but Brittany and Normandy are different.
+Travel back in time, biking the coastline and standing among bunkers and gun posts at Omaha Beach and Pointe du Hoc.
+Get lost in the moment, listening to the waves and watching horses trot gracefully along peaceful beaches.
+They're places full of stories and emotions, past and present.
 Feel free to take some back with you.

 1 In Normandy, connoisseurs of Calvados will delight in the scenic Cider Route | Admire castles perched atop green rolling hills | Discover the Norman countryside of Pays d’Auge and the coastal flowers of Côte Fleurie.

 2 Spin across the Pegasus Bridge and past 18th-century Château de Bénouville | Pedal along the Côte de Nacre to the Juno Beach Center | Visit fascinating Arromanches, the D-Day beaches and the remains of historic Mulberry Harbor.